daisyvatten/daisyvatten/README.md

 - 👋 Hi, I’m @daisyvatten
 - 👀 I’m interested in ...
-MACHINE LEARNING
+Network scripting
 - 🌱 I’m currently learning ...
-NETWORKING
+Networking
 - 💞️ I’m looking to collaborate on ...
-STATISTICS
+Python

 <!---
 daisyvatten/daisyvatten is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.